M240 machine gun

-The M240 – officially the Machine Gun, 7.62 mm, M240 – is the U.S. military designation for the FN MAG, a family of belt-fed, gas-operated medium machine guns that chamber the 7.62×51mm NATO cartridge.
+The M240 machine gun, officially the Machine Gun, 7.62 mm, M240, is the U.S. military designation for the FN MAG, a family of belt-fed, gas-operated medium machine guns that chamber the 7.62×51mm NATO cartridge.

 The M240 has been used by the United States Armed Forces since the late 1970s.
 It is used extensively by infantry, most often in rifle companies, as well as on ground vehicles, watercraft and aircraft.
 Though it is heavier than some comparable weapons, it is highly regarded for reliability and its standardization among NATO members is a major advantage.

-All variants are fed from disintegrating belts and are capable of firing most types of 7.62 mm (.30/.308 cal) NATO ammunition.
+All variants are fed from disintegrating belts and are capable of firing most types of 7.62 NATO ammunition.
 M240 variants can be converted to use non-disintegrating belts.
 There are significant differences in weight and some features among some versions which restrict the interchangeability of parts.
-The M240s used by the U.S. military are currently manufactured by FN America, the American subsidiary of the Belgian company FN Herstal.
+The M240s used by the U.S. military are currently manufactured by U.S. Ordnance in Reno, NV as well as FN America, the American subsidiary of the Belgian company FN Herstal.

 The M240B and M240G are usually fired from integrated bipods, tripods, or vehicular mounts; regarding tripod use, the U.S. Army primarily uses the M192 lightweight ground mount, while the U.S. Marine Corps uses the M122A1 tripod, a slightly updated M2 tripod.

+History

 Development

-Manufactured by Fabrique Nationale d'Herstal, the FN MAG was chosen by the U.S. military for different roles after large worldwide searches and competitions.
+Manufactured by the American division of the Belgian company Fabrique Nationale d'Herstal, the FN MAG was chosen by the U.S. military for different roles after large worldwide searches and competitions.
 The MAG is a belt-fed, gas-operated, air-cooled, crew-served, general-purpose machine gun.
 Its versatility is demonstrated by its ability to be fired effectively from its integral bipod, mounted on a tripod, on ground vehicles, watercraft and aircraft.

 It was first adopted by the U.S. Army in 1977, as a coaxial tank gun, and slowly adopted for more applications in the 1980s and 1990s.
 The M240 and M240E1 were adopted for use on vehicles.
-This led to further adoption in more uses, especially for the army and Marine Corps infantry.
+This led to further adoption in more uses, especially for the Army and Marine Corps infantry.

 While possessing many of the same basic characteristics as its predecessor, the durability of the MAG system results in superior reliability when compared to the M60.
 The MAG actually has a more complex gas system than the M60, but gives better reliability combined with lower maintenance requirements, though this comes at greater manufacturing cost and weight.

 Compared to other machine guns, its rating of 26,000 mean rounds between failure (MRBF) is quite high for its weight – in the 1970s when it was first adopted it achieved about 7,000 MRBF.
 It is not as reliable as some very heavy older designs, but it is quite reliable for its mass.